 Please also visit the Financial Difficulties section of our website for further help and advice.

 How long can I request a payment holiday for?

 If you request a payment holiday it will be for a total of 3 months.

 What does a payment holiday mean for my credit file?

-The payment holiday won't affect your credit rating, and will not cause you to go into arrears on your repayments, so there's one less thing to worry about.
+The payment holiday won't affect your credit rating, and will not cause you to go into arrears on your repayments if you are up to date, so there's one less thing to worry about.

 Can I request a payment holiday if I have a Buy Now Pay Later agreement?